-Find the item on the shelf by looking at the Location, Call #, and Floor Plan link in the catalog record.
+Find the item on the shelf by looking at the Location, and Call #.
 The Location tells you in which library the book is located.
 The Call # is the exact location of the book in the library.
-Click the Floor Plan link to view a map of where the book is located in the library.

 Printed floor maps of the Knowledge Center are available at the Research Desk on the second floor.
 Large-size floor maps are posted throughout the building.

 Getting Books from Other Libraries

 If you are unable to find a book you need through the University of Nevada, Reno Libraries, you have two methods for getting materials from other libraries: Link+ and Interlibrary Loan (ILLiad).
 Both of these are available at no cost to students, staff, and faculty of the University.
 For more detailed information see Getting Books and Articles from Other Libraries.